Some recent work and the page on Does this make sense, reminded me of many visuals that can help therapy along.

 The journey to better understanding is not a straight line although it will require, roughly speaking, a move from top left to bottom right.
 The ‘safe experiment’ guidance advises that the journey is best taken in small ‘bites’.

 The ‘feedback’ referred to relates to the results you obtain from safe experiments and from those around you.
-This information may help you push to boundaries of our self-awareness.
+This information may help you push out the boundaries of our self-awareness.
+That’s not so far away from widening our Window of Tolerance (WoT).

-Fit this into the Window of Tolerance (WOT) as this, too, emphasises personal growth arises from expanding a ‘window’.
-The Johari Window encourages us to move left to right to achieve that; to become aware of the unknowns – things we do not experience about ourselves and the important others in our lives.
+The Window of Tolerance (WOT) emphasises personal growth by encouraging us to step outside our ‘window’.
+The Johari Window encourages us to achieve this by moving from top left to bottom right; to become aware of the unknowns – things we do not grasp about ourselves and others as we mix with people in our lives.

-The diagram offers one of a number of specific ways to do this – by asking others for information and by disclosing things bit-by-bit, in a safe manne
+The diagram offers one of a number of specific ways to do this – by asking others for information and by disclosing things, bit-by-bit, in a safe manner.
+There are other ways of looking at such changes.